ayorindeojo/naijagenome-explorer/README.md

 ## Overview

-African populations harbor the greatest genetic diversity in the world, yet they remain underrepresented in many genomic software tools and reference resources.
-Although several public databases provide access to genomic data, researchers often need to consult multiple platforms to answer even basic questions about a gene or variant.
+African populations harbor the greatest genetic diversity in the world, yet researchers studying African genomes often need to navigate multiple databases, publications, and software tools to answer a single biological question.
+This fragmentation creates barriers to research, education, collaboration, and the translation of genomic discoveries into real-world impact.

-**NaijaGenome Explorer** is an open-source bioinformatics platform that aims to make publicly available Nigerian and African genomic variation easier to search, analyze, and visualize.
+**NaijaGenome Explorer** is the flagship application of the **NaijaGenome** platform—an open-source initiative dedicated to advancing African genomics through accessible software, integrated public data, and education.
+It brings together publicly available genomic variation, clinical annotations, population genetics, pharmacogenomics, and educational resources into a unified, searchable platform focused on Nigerian and African populations.

-The project begins with publicly available Yoruba (YRI) datasets and is designed to expand to additional Nigerian and African populations as more high-quality public datasets become available.

-Our mission is to build a modern, intuitive platform that supports researchers, educators, students, and healthcare professionals interested in African genomics.
+The platform begins with publicly available Yoruba (YRI) datasets and is designed to expand to additional Nigerian and African populations as high-quality public genomic resources become available.
+Our long-term vision is to create an ecosystem that supports scientific discovery, education, and collaboration while improving the accessibility and representation of African genomic data.

+**Our mission** is to advance African genomics by building open, evidence-based, and accessible software that empowers researchers, educators, clinicians, students, and developers to explore, understand, and apply genomic knowledge.

+NaijaGenome Explorer does not seek to replace existing genomic resources.
+Instead, it builds upon trusted public datasets and databases, integrating them into a cohesive platform that makes African genomic data easier to discover, interpret, visualize, and apply for research, education, and innovation.

 ---